swarmbase/swarmbase/README.md

 ## Known Limitations

+- Please be aware that data loss can occur if all clients lose local storage, for example exit browser, and remote pinning service is not set up.
+This is something we hope to address and make easier in the future, but at this early moment it's similar to venture investing where they say: only put in what you can afford to lose.
+Open to comments or requests in this area.
-Currently the transport for browser-browser communication is libp2p-js-web-rtc-star.
+- Currently the transport for browser-browser communication is libp2p-js-web-rtc-star.
 This protocol requires the usage of a centralized signaling server and/or a relay (non-browser) node if the two browsers connecting can't communicate due to NAT translation or firewall problems.
   These libp2p mechanisms fill a role similar to WebRTC's TURN and STUN protocols/services.

 ## Why SwarmDB?